 As regards his future work, Dr. Pipim wrote: "I feel an urgent need for the Lord to use me as an earthen vessel in any line of His own choosing, to continue sharing His saving grace and leading others to the Lord Jesus Christ. ...
 The urgency of our times compels me to rise up again and proclaim the Word with clarity and boldness when other voices are muted, shrilled, or confused."

 Response to False Accusations.
 Since his resignation in May 2011, he has been the subject of many endless rumors, gossips, or accusations, falsehoods and half-truths, and slanderous and libelous information.
-The more outrageous the accusations, the more the purveyors seem to draw people to their causes, websites, or their own self-righteousness and, hence, the more they seek to promote their personal, political, or ideological agenda.
+The more outrageous the accusations, the more the purveyors seem to draw people to their causes, websites, or their own self-righteousness and, hence, the more they seek to promote their personal, political, ideological, or even racial agenda.